 Some applications, such as email, are fairly easy to configure to integrate with PKI and only requires the users to register and receive their digital certificates.
 More complicated applications, such as that for online transactions, would require some development time.
 Eventually, digital certificates will be issued to private individuals to facilitate transactions with government as well as to secure their personal electronic communication.
-While the iGovPhil Project is already hard at work to churn out applications that take advantage of the PKI, there is still much to be done.
+While the iGovPhil Program is already hard at work to churn out applications that take advantage of the PKI, there is still much to be done.
 Wouldn’t it be nice if we can file our income tax returns online, bid on government procurement proceedings, apply for loans, and pay our taxes in the convenience of our home, knowing full well that our transactions are secure and tamper-proof?
 All these applications require the PKI and it is only a matter of time before they become a reality.

 WHO CAN AVAIL